Hiring a Backcountry Ski Guide

 The Benefit of a Guide

 A good reason to hire a guide?
 They know where the best snow is.
 So if Utah’s finest powder is what you’re after, a backcountry guide can help you find it.
 And they can help you get there in a safe manner, making those important decisions on route finding, weather forecasting, and avalanche danger, as well as providing emergency response and first-aid skills.
+At Park City Powder Cats, which operates on a private ranch in the Uinta Mountains (just 35 minutes from Park City), all backcountry tour guides are members of the National Ski Patrol and have emergency medical technician or outdoor emergency care certifications.

 If you’re newer to the backcountry, many guiding outfitters also offer backcountry gear on loan (from touring skis to beacons, shovels and probes), so you can test out the equipment before investing in your own setup.
 Backcountry guides also have all kinds of wisdom and expertise, whether you need help layering your clothes for the day’s temperature, tips on how to do a kickturn (if you don’t know what that is, then you really should hire a guide), and even setting the skintrack for you.